Ettenheim: History

 Ettenheim was founded in the 8th century by Eddo, bishop of Strasbourg, and the Benedictine abbey of Ettenheimmünster was founded at about that time.
-Ettenheim received town rights in the 13th century from the Prince-Bishop of Strasbourg, whose territory on the right bank of the Rhine Ettenheim would form the center of until 1803, when it was mediatized to the Grand Duchy of Baden.
+Ettenheim received town rights in the 13th century from the Prince-Bishop of Strasbourg, whose territory on the right bank of the Rhine Ettenheim would form the center of until 1803, when it was mediatized to the Margraviate of Baden.
 Karlsruhe assigned Ettenheim to the district of Mahlberg, but then in 1809 made it the seat of its own district until 1824.
 In 1939, Ettenheim was assigned to Landkreis Lahr, which was replaced by the 1973 Baden-Württemberg district reform with the district of Ortenau.

 Louis Antoine, Duke of Enghien took refuge here in 1801 after he was suspected in a plot against Napoleon.
 He was arrested on 15 March 1804 and later executed in Paris.
 Louis René Édouard de Rohan-Guéméné, Prince-Bishop of Strasbourg, also lived here from 1790 and plotted a counter-revolution from the city.
 He is buried in the local Catholic church.